Monday of Week 8 of Ordinary Time – First Reading

 Today we begin readings from the First Letter of Peter.
 According to the St Joseph’s Weekday Missal:

-“This letter was most likely written… about 64 AD and sets forth the nature of the Christian life begun in baptism as an experience of regeneration.
+“This letter was most likely written…about 64 AD and sets forth the nature of the Christian life begun in baptism as an experience of regeneration.
 By their acceptance of Christianity, the Christian communities of Asia Minor had become separated from their pagan countrymen, who were abusing and persecuting them.
 The apostle instructs his readers that Christianity is the true religion in spite of their trials and sufferings and exhorts them to lead good Christian lives.”

 The first three verses of the chapter are not included in the reading, but in them the writer tells us to whom the letter is being addressed.
 They include five Roman provinces in Asia Minor and cover most of what is modern Turkey – Pontus, Galatia, Cappadocia, Asia and Bithynia.

 The letter begins in the usual way with a kind of prayer which is full of hope.
 In fact, an aura of hope suffuses this whole letter.
 In spite of the frequent suffering and persecution mentioned in the letter, hope is such a key thought in it (the word ‘hope’ itself is used here and in 1:13,21 and 3:5,15) that it may be called a letter of hope in the midst of suffering.
-Christian hope is not just wishful thinking, it is an utter conviction of what is going to be realised.
-Here there is a guarantee of “an inheritance that is imperishable” to which all can look forward to with faith and confidence.
+Christian hope is not just wishful thinking; it is an utter conviction of what is going to be realised.
+Here there is a guarantee of “an inheritance that is imperishable” to which all can look forward with faith and confidence.
 The basis of that hope is the resurrection of Jesus, who passed through such terrible suffering and death to life.
 Our faith tells us that we can go the same way with him.

 This hope leads to the enjoyment of an inheritance, an inheritance that is eternal, one that is being kept in store for us by God.
 And we are being made safe, first, by the power of God and, second, by our faith, our total trust and commitment to God.
-And this guarantees our salvation, which can be seen in three phases: 1) the salvation that comes when we first believe in Jesus as Lord and Saviour; 2) the continuing process of salvation as we grow in holiness and wholeness; and 3) when we are united face to face with our God and Lord in glory.
+And this guarantees our salvation, which can be seen in three phases: 1) the salvation that comes when we first believe in Jesus as Lord and Saviour; 2) the continuing process of salvation as we grow in holiness and wholeness; and 3) our ultimately being united face to face with our God and Lord in glory.

 …so that the genuineness of your faith—being more precious than gold that, though perishable, is tested by fire—may be found to result in praise and glory and honor when Jesus Christ is revealed.